Distribution: Eastern Africa

 The zebra’s natural predators are lions, Spotted Hyaenas and African Painted Dogs.

-Threats: There are three subspecies of zebra: Plains, Grevy’s and Burchell’s.
-The Plains species, which Grant’s Zebra is part of, is common in Africa but its numbers have reduced due to habitat destruction.
+Threats: There are three species of zebra: Plains, Grevy’s and Mountain Zebra.
+The Plains species, which Grant’s Zebra is a subspecies of, is common in Africa but its numbers have reduced due to habitat destruction.